Providing an intellectual hub to researchers of all musics that are mediated, consumed, or discussed online.

 Why?

-Research on music and online cultures covers a range of topics, such as streaming services, livestreaming platforms, social media, cloud-based songwriting, and web-based communities.
 There is a groundswell of academic interest in these areas of study, especially among postgraduate and early career researchers.
-MOCReN is an online home for scholars wanting to meet, chat, and share with colleagues interested in this work.
+MOCReN is an online home made for scholars wanting to meet, chat, and share with colleagues interested in this field.

 Research Methods